MCPHub LabRegistryjgravelle/jdatamunch-mcp

 Filter operators

-get_rows and aggregate accept structured filters:
+get_rows, aggregate, and join_datasets accept structured filters:

 {"column": "AREA NAME", "op": "eq", "value": "Hollywood"}